Seven Kings: Demographics

 In the Seven Kings ward of the London Borough of Redbridge, the largest ethnic group in the 2011 census were Indians who comprised 25.5% of the population.
-The next largest groups were White British at 16.4% and Pakistanis at 13.8%.
+The next largest groups were White British at 16.4%, Pakistanis at 13.8%, and Bangladeshi at 9%.

 The most popular religions were Islam and Christianity at 31.3% and 28.5% of the population respectively.
 This was followed by Sikhs and Hindus at 13.6% and 12.5% respectively.